LuciaMartinaScalise/Unravelling_Cremation/README.md

 The repository contains data files, scripts, and outputs supporting **Chapters 4, 5, and 6** of the thesis.
 Materials related to **Chapter 3** are available separately on Zenodo:
 👉 [https://doi.org/10.5281/zenodo.15042290](https://doi.org/10.5281/zenodo.15042290)
-(as a scientific paper has already been formulated from this chapter and will be sumbitted for peer-review soon).
+(as a scientific paper has already been formulated from this chapter and will be sumbitted for peer-review).

 ---